 Meconium plug syndrome

-May show multiple dilated bowel loops which is a non specific finding.
-There may be a calibre change around the splenic flexure.
+May show multiple dilated bowel loops which are a non-specific finding.
+There may be a caliber change around the splenic flexure.

-May demonstrate a small calibre to the left colon with multiple filling defects within due to retained meconium.
-The enema can be both diagnostic as well as therapeutic and is usually accompanied by passage of meconium during the procedure.
+Contrast enema may demonstrate a small caliber to the left colon with multiple filling defects within due to retained meconium.
+The rectum is usually normal in size, unlike Hirschsprung disease.
+The use of high osmolar ionic contrast media for enema in a neonate or infant is controversial due to the risks associated with fluid shift 4.
+The enema can be both diagnostic as well as therapeutic and is usually accompanied by the passage of meconium during or after the procedure.

 - 1. Berrocal T, Lamas M, Gutieérrez J et-al. Congenital anomalies of the small intestine, colon, and rectum.
 Radiographics.
 19 (5): 1219-36.
 Radiographics (full text) - Pubmed citation